kendryte/kendryte-doc-freertos-programming-guide/en/RTC.md

-# 实时时钟 (RTC)
+# RTC

 ## Overview

-RTC 是用来计时的单元，在设置时间后具备计时功能。
+The Real Time Clock (RTC) is a unit for timing and has a timing function after the set time.

+**Note** The RTC unit is only used when PLL0 is enabled and the CPU frequency is greater than 30MHz.

 ## Features

-RTC 模块具有以下功能：
+The RTC unit has the following features:

+- Get current date and time
+- Set the current date and time
-- 获取当前日期时刻
+- Set timing interrupt
-- 设置当前日期时刻
+- Set alarm interrupt

 ## API